pjh5474/CRA-RBM-Assistant/README.md

 - 3 to 5 points : Medium
 - 6 points or higher : High

-Detailed logic is descirbed in docs/risk-scoring-logic.md
+Detailed logic is described in docs/risk-scoring-logic.md

 ## 8. Tech Stack